AuburnSounds/game-mixer/README.md

 It was thought of as a replacement of SDL2_mixer.

 Current features:
-- play MP3 / WAV / XM / MOD
+- playback MP3 / OGG / WAV / XM / MOD
 - integrated resampling and threaded decoding
 - looping, fade-in/fade-out
 - progressive buffering of played audio for playing in any number of channels